-Each of the sync inputs can be enabled or disabled using the sync_enable register (08_0x68).
-By default all sync inputs are enabled so that DPLL1 generates frame aligned frame pulse outputs when a frame pulse is available at the selected sync input.
-It is also possible to invert the sync inputs.
+The sync input can be enabled or disabled using the sync\enable register (08\0x68).
+By default the sync input is enabled so that DPLL generates frame aligned frame pulse outputs when a frame pulse is available at the sync input.
+It is also possible to invert the sync input.